£2 Change Checker Trading Cards are here! 11 new designs to collect!

 Each card has been printed in a volume that reflects the coin’s overall rarity, so you have all the same joy of the hunt.

-They’re easy and fun to collect and fit straight into any Change Checker Album.
-Plus you can swap with your friends and family or even with other Change Checkers via the Change Checker Community group on Facebook.
+They’re easy and fun to collect and fit straight into our Change Checker Plus Album pages.
+Plus you can swap with your friends and family, or even with other Change Checkers via the Change Checker Community group on Facebook.

 Be the first to hear updates about our Trading Cards